 The Hamilton County library has many resources that are available to teachers.
-Many of them can easily be utilized in the classroom.
+All of these resources can also be used by students in or out of the classroom.

 Need a book for your class?
-Hamilton County Library has many books and all of them are available for teachers to use.
+Hamilton County Library has many books and all of them are available for teachers and students to use.
 Hamilton County Library has a wide selection of children books that can meet any of your teaching needs.
-We have many classic books such as, Dr. Seuss, Where the Wild Things Are, and Cloudy With a Chance of Meatballs.
-Plus we have many newer and Popular books like, Pete the Cat.
-We also have many Non-Fiction books that are easy to read and understand for young readers such as The Amazing Animals series.
+We have many classic books such as: Dr. Seuss, Where the Wild Things Are, and Cloudy With a Chance of Meatballs.
+Plus we have many newer and popular books like Pete the Cat.
+We also have many Non-Fiction and Fiction books that are easy to read and understand for young readers such as The Amazing Animals series.

 Cant find the book you need?
 Don’t Worry!
 We can borrow it from another library for you!
-However, we ask that you inform us of the book you need at least 1 week before you will use it in class.
+However, we ask that you inform us of the book you need at least 1 week before you will use it in class so that we can receive it in time.
+In order to request a book on InterLibrary Loan; call or visit Hamilton County Library and let a librarian know what book you would like to loan.

 BookFlix is a fun online reading website that has both videos of books and books that children can read for themselves.
 They also have the option of having a narrator read with them.
 Children search for books by Genre and then by Title.
 To go to BookFlix: go to the Research for Kids page on the Kansas State Library website and click on the BookFlix link.
 Like Tumble Book Library, BookFlix cannot be shown in front of a class.
 However, individual students can watch these books by themselves on their own computer.